Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-For each battery unit, Constraint (U18) calculates the SOC during every sub-interval while Constraint (U19) limits SOC value using the unit's maximum and minimum SOCs.
-In (U19), enough battery capacity is reserved for spinning reserve provision.
-Although spinning reserve deployment is not modeled, Constraint (U20) ensures that enough energy is stored in the battery unit to maintain consecutive reserve provision in the worst-case scenario of scheduled reserve deployment in all intervals.
+Constraint (U20) calculates the battery SOC during every AGC sub-interval by accumulating the stored energy in all segments of battery capacity.
+The energy in each segment is calculated through (U11)-(U19) based on the charged/discharged power resulted from following AGC signals and charged/discharged power in the energy market.
+Constraint (U21) limits the SOC value by the unit's maximum and minimum SOCs.
+In (U21), enough battery capacity is reserved for spinning reserve provision.
+Although spinning reserve deployment is not modeled, Constraint (U22) ensures that enough energy is stored in the battery to maintain reserve provision in the worst-case scenario for scheduled reserve deployment in all intervals.
 It guarantees the reliable operation of the system \cite{Worst_Res}.
-Constraint (U21) ensures, for each battery unit, the SOCs at the beginning and end of the simulation horizon remain at the same pre-specified value, so it is possible to expand a short-time simulation result to a longer period.
-Constraint (U22) defines the binary variables representing each battery unit's charging/discharging states during different sub-intervals.
+Constraint (U23) ensures the SOCs at the beginning and end of the simulation horizon remain at the same pre-specified value, so it is possible to expand a short-time simulation result to a longer period.
+Constraint (U24) defines binary variables for the battery's charging/discharging states during different sub-intervals $v_{i,t,z}$ and binary variables for the battery's supply/demand states during different market clearing intervals $u_{i,t}$.